bkuhlmann/auther/README.md

       secret: ENV["AUTHER_SECRET"]
     }

-**IMPORTANT**: The encrypted secret, login, and password used in the `.envrc` setup above must be unique and re-encrypted before deploying to production (don't use the provided examples)!
 To encrypt/decrypt account credentials, launch a rails console and run the following:

-    # Best if generated via `SecureRandom.hex 32`.
-Exactly `32` bytes is required or you'll
+    # The secret as defined in `auther_settings` and/or produced by the credentials generator.
-    # get a `ArgumentError: key must be 32 bytes`.
-Must be equal to the secret as defined in
+    secret = SecureRandom.hex 16 # "426a7f46548a1a4518676a8e246517d8"

-    # `auther_settings`.
+    # The cipher for encrypting/decrypting values.
-    cipher = Auther::Cipher.new "f106a7169a5cfb90f016105b31b595282011a1090d843b7868103c770e35e38e"
+    cipher = Auther::Cipher.new secret

     # Use the following to encrypt an unecrypted value.
     cipher.encrypt "test@test.com"

     # Use the following to decrypt an encrypted value.
-    cipher.decrypt "cEgyd2hHSit6NkpwN000aUNiU3BkNThxcjRRd1AyT1RmbFFqaGJRR0FjVT0tLWR6Mm1sUmxscHlxQU1leHF2d3ZoZ2c9PQ==--6d4b8bfadc54bfba6a41164675b14980caf01445"
+    cipher.decrypt "hWToltdpl+uZJBPELKNC7Ij++jPkTuo=--nEdbOYL9fIRh14hY--fU+VSCd4+DDOhOmG1gzRfQ=="

 The initializer can be customized as follows: